Associate Professor of Theatre and Performance

 - Junior Seminar

-He recently edited and wrote the foreword for the premiere publication of a “lost” play from the gay liberation era: Tubstrip by Jerry Douglas.
+Dr. Schildcrout’s books include In the Long Run: A Cultural History of Broadway’s Hit Plays (Routledge) and Murder Most Queer (University of Michigan Press).
+He also edited and wrote the foreword for the premiere publication of a “lost” play from the gay liberation era: Tubstrip by Jerry Douglas (Chelsea Station Editions).

 Exhibitions / Performances